Skip to Main Content

 Changes in patient demographics have been met with a novel approach to training future generations of cardiologists in critical care medicine.
 Often, patients with significant cardiac comorbidities are admitted to the ICU with non-cardiac primary diagnoses, which requires a highly specialized ICU team to manage all aspects of care.

-At the Cardiac Intensive Care Unit (CCU) at Baylor St. Luke’s Medical Center/The Texas Heart Institute, we strive to continue evolving and adapting to the challenge of providing optimal care to our patients.
+At the Cardiac Intensive Care Unit (CCU) at Baylor St. Luke’s Medical Center, we strive to continue evolving and adapting to the challenge of providing optimal care to our patients.
 The CCU forms the backbone and safety net for our patients, who are being provided cutting-edge procedures and care.
 As early adopters of a cohesive co-management model between our world-class cardiologists and intensivists, we have set the standard for modern-day CCU care.
 Our unit is staffed by compassionate, dedicated nurses, dual-trained cardiologists with critical care training, and seasoned cardiac intensivists to help support our world-class cardiologists.

 Creating this model—which focuses on key quality parameters such as preventing hospital-acquired infections, sedation protocols, expedited weaning and ventilator liberation, and optimizing non-cardiac comorbidities—has helped decrease our mortality index to 0.43.